JNRowe/jnrowe-misc/doc/index.rst

 If you find any problems with ebuilds in this overlay either file an issue_ or drop me an email_.

+This documentation reflects the overlay state as of |today|.

 Contents
 ========